 The NPLH Program requires use of low-barrier tenant selection practices that prioritize vulnerable populations and offer flexible, voluntary, and individualized supportive services.
 Funded projects are expected to help meet the housing needs of their communities, provide local economic development opportunities during construction, and assist in the alleviation of any local blighting conditions.

-The initial NPLH NOFA makes available up to $207 million in capital funding for eligible permanent multifamily rental supportive housing units.
-Additionally, LACDA is designating the NPLH NOFA as a public notice of a competitive request for the award of a combined total of 380 Project-Based Vouchers (PBVs) and Project-Based Veterans Affairs Supportive Housing (PBVASH) Vouchers.
-Eligible projects may apply for both NPLH Program capital financing and rental assistance from LACDA(within LACDA’s jurisdiction).
-Applications for PBVs and PBVASH vouchers must accompany a request for capital funding.
+The initial NPLH NOFA made available up to $207 million in capital funding for eligible permanent multifamily rental supportive housing units.
+Additionally, the LACDA is designated the NPLH NOFA as a public notice of a competitive request for the award of a combined total of 380 Project-Based Vouchers (PBVs) and Project-Based Veterans Affairs Supportive Housing (PBVASH) Vouchers.
+Eligible projects could apply for both NPLH Program capital financing and rental assistance from the LACDA(within LACDA’s jurisdiction).
+Applications for PBVs and PBVASH vouchers had to accompany a request for capital funding.

 The LACDA and the Los Angeles County Department of Mental Health (DMH) are recommending a total of 60 projects for funding under the No Place Like Home (NPLH) Program NOFA 2019-1.
-A total of $207 million in NPLH funds was advertised, but approximately $442 million in project funding was received.
+A total of $207 million in NPLH funds was advertised, but approximately $432 million in project funding was requested.

 Because the funding recommendations exceeded the amount of funding offered through this first NPLH NOFA, a pipeline of projects is being established.
 Project funding will be prioritized based on readiness, therefore, the anticipated tax credit application dates provided in the funding applications will be used to plan project financing.